App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Refinancing your auto loan means replacing your old loan with a new one that, ideally, has better terms.
-But does refinancing extend your auto loan?
-Not necessarily — that is, unless you choose a loan with a longer repayment term.Read on to learn how refinancing works, and when it might affect the length of your loan term by making it either shorter or longer.
+Refinancing does not necessarily extend your loan term — that is, unless you choose a loan with a longer repayment term.Read on to learn how refinancing works, and when it might affect the length of your loan term by making it either shorter or longer.

 How Refinancing Affects Your Car Loan

 When you refinance an auto loan, you get a new loan to pay the balance of what you owe for the car.
 The new loan may have a lower interest rate, which could lower your monthly payment and save you money over the life of your loan.
-Does refinancing a car extend the loan term?
-It might, but only if you choose to make the loan longer.
-You may want a loan with a more manageable term or length, to help you financially.
-For instance, you could refinance a car loan to a shorter term, which could help you qualify for a lower interest rate, but your monthly payments will be higher.
+Refinancing could also extend the term of your loan, but only if you choose to make the loan longer.
+You may want a loan with a longer length in order to lower your payment.
+You could also refinance a car loan to a shorter term, which could help you qualify for a lower interest rate, but your monthly payments will be higher.
 You will, however, pay your loan off faster if the loan term is shorter.
-On the other hand, you might decide to lengthen your loan term, which could result in a lower monthly payment.
-But in this case, you’ll end up paying more in interest overall.
+If you lengthen your loan term, it could result in a lower monthly payment.
+In this case, though, you’ll end up paying more in interest overall.
 A longer term can also make it feel like you’re starting your car loan all over again.
 If you only have a year or two left on your current auto loan, refinancing might not be your best option.
 That’s because you pay the most interest early in the life of a loan.
 The potential cost savings of refinancing is diminished the closer you get to paying off the loan.
-A car loan refinancing calculator can help you determine if refinancing makes sense for you financially.
+Recommended: What Is the Average Car Loan Length?

 How Does Refinancing Affect Your Loan Term?